 These movies established the idea that the whole universe except for Earth is highly developed and pacific along with the idea that Earthlings are worthless, hence most people accepted as fact we were being watched by superior beings and found wanting.
 We were inferior.

 The movies established the notion that there were millions of inhabited worlds out there inhabited by superior beings who could travel billions of light years and get to home base in time for dinner.
 ‘Honey, I’m home.’

 Now, at the same time, pulp magazines existed.
-Monthly editions of Amazing Stories, Astounding Tales and other poured out endless reams of the most astonishing stuff imaginable.
+Monthly editions of Amazing Stories, Astounding Tales and others poured out endless reams of the most astonishing stuff imaginable.
 Thus, all three, comics, pulps and movies, sci-fi and movies were rushing through our minds, forming expectations.
 Of course, the number of us who read sci-fi, almost as despised by parents as the comics, was small, but then as TV developed, Rod Serling’s Twilight Zone and Star Trek came along both of which mined the sci-fi stories of the fifties while spreading the notions throughout the entire population.
 This reduced the intellectual discrimination of the people whose minds were prepared to accept anything.